chris-visser/vue-accounts/docs/guide/README.md

 - **@vue-accounts/bare-components**: (Coming soon) Pre-made account components without any styling applied
 - **@vue-accounts/bootstrap-components**: (Coming soon) Pre-made Bootstrap account components
 - [@vue-accounts/vuetify-components](https://github.com/chris-visser/vue-accounts-vuetify): Pre-made Vuetify account components
+- **@vue-accounts/element-components** (Coming Soon)
+- **@vue-accounts/buefy-components** (Coming Soon)

-## Adding a store module
+## Adding a store
-Though the store plugin provides the global methods, the methods don't do anything 'yet'. for this to work you either download an existing module or you create your own.

-Here's an example using the Meteor accounts system:
+The VueX store connector dispatches actions on your store, but there is no store module listening to them.
+We either need to create our own or we use a pre-made store module.
+Lets use the Meteor store:

 ```bash
 npm install @vue-accounts/meteor-store